campworkcoeman/campworkcoeman.org/cub-scouts/mini-week.md

 ### July 1--4 and August 5--8, 2018

-Cub Experience Camp is a 3 day, 2 night mini camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
+Cub Experience Camp is a 4 day, 3 night mini camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
 This camp is especially designed for Cubs who have never been away at camp and will have a blast experiencing all that camp has to offer.